A short story inspired by viewing ‘Loose and Limbic’ by Claire Lefebvre.

 Walking up the stairs to Westspace I began to hear a clamour of voices.
 This was not going to be an average gallery visit.
 Lisa Radford has put together a piece of writing that bridges performance and exhibition.
 Before I stepped inside I took a moment to take a deep breath.

-Reminiscent of drama games on awareness and reactions; there were voices, sometimes clashing, with conversations appearing out of the chorus; there were people, walking, lying, mostly reacting.
+Reminiscent of drama games on awareness and reactions; there were voices, sometimes clashing, with conversations appearing out of the chorus; there were people, walking, laying, mostly reacting.
 Where do I stand in this space that is not quite gallery, not quite performance?
 I was immediately pushed from being the unseen observer of art.
 My presence was influencing the actors reactions, changing the performance.
 I became so conscious of this I could hardly concentrate on the words spoken.

 The exchanges between the performers brought to mind ‘Love and Information’ by Caryl Churchill, which I saw performed at the Malthouse.
 An unforgettable experience.
 Both employ snippets of conversations that allow the viewer to create links and parallels within their own head.
 Breaking the story and allowing thought.
 Yet in ‘Love and Information’, rather than also breaking the emotional link it strengthened it – I cried, I laughed.
 ‘Dear Masato’ didn’t achieve this connection with the viewer, but I don’t believe that was the purpose, at least it wasn’t necessary.
 And as a 6 hour ‘performance’ not reasonable.